 During any given day I get A LOT done.
 I know I am not alone here.
 Answering emails, delegating business, managing clients, creating original content and promotion is only the tip of the iceberg.
 Aside from a successful staffing and production operation I run, I also write movies (even starring in them), write and play songs, podcasts, interviews and blogs – among a myriad of other work.
+(Editor’s note: this article was originally written in 2017)

 Sometimes when dealing with a brand new contact (maybe an old colleague or even friends) they will suggest an offer to me that I almost always refuse: